Close contact page icon

 Project team

-We are working towards a comprehensive plan outlining all aspects of the new museum – institutional, financial, programming, partnerships, a design brief for the building, you name it.
-A decision to build the new museum will be made based on that plan.
+We have published the implementation plan for the New Museum of Architecture and Design.
+The museum project is now moving forward based on the plan, but the planning never ends.
 If you have an idea you think we should hear, or a partner you think we should work with, please don’t hesitate to get in touch.
 If you’re not sure who to reach out to, you can always email: hello@admuseo.fi

 Project Director, CEO, Foundation for the Finnish Museum of Architecture and Design